 In 1990 there were three primary schools in North Melbourne, but now there’s only one.
 The surviving school, in Errol Street, is experiencing a massive surge in enrolments, thanks to the resumption of population growth fuelled by a development boom.

-Today, North Melbourne Primary has well over 700 students, and is forecast to reach 2,166 in 2031.
+Today, North Melbourne Primary has over 750 students, and is forecast to reach 2,166 in 2031.
 Corridors have been turned into makeshift classrooms and children are forced to sit on the floor.
-And while relocatable buildings are being installed, this is a band aid solution to a systemic problem.
+And while relocatable buildings have been installed, this is a band aid solution to a systemic problem.
 It’s also a solution that consumes the playgrounds so desperately needed by growing bodies.